Information for applicants for 2026 Q2

-FeMS+ Empowerment awards of up to $300 USD are available to FeMS+ members working or studying within the field of mass spectrometry.
+FeMS Empowerment awards of up to $300 USD are available to FeMS members working or studying within the field of mass spectrometry.
 These awards will be offered on a quarterly basis with a fixed maximum total amount available.
-In this round, Q1 2026, will be allocated for events/training taking place from January 1st to March 31st, the maximum pool of funding available is $1500 USD.
+In this round, Q2 2026, will be allocated for events/training taking place from April 1st to June 30th, the maximum pool of funding available is $1500 USD.
 Members are encouraged to apply for these funds to cover or offset a range of job- or study-related activities, including (but not limited to): conference or course registration, childcare costs, purchasing of lab/office supplies or equipment, and publication fees.
-The awarded money must be spent on the intended activity on or before 31st of March 2026.
+The awarded money must be spent on the intended activity on or before 30th of June 2026.

 Please note that the applications for events that do not fall within the specific dates indicated in the current call will NOT be evaluated.
-If you have applied in this call for an event that takes place outside the Q1 empowerment award dates, and your event will take place in the Q2 2026 or later, please apply again.
-The applicants are responsible themselves to provide the FeMS+ awards committee with the specific dates of the events taking place.
-In the case that the FeMS+ award committee finds that the applicant has applied for an event that doesn’t take place in the specific quarter, FeMS+ awards committee reserves the right to retrieve the award and offer it to the applicant that was next in line.
+If you have applied in this call for an event that takes place outside the Q2 empowerment award dates, and your event will take place in the Q3 2026 or later, please apply again.
+The applicants are responsible themselves to provide the FeMS awards committee with the specific dates of the events taking place.
+In the case that the FeMS award committee finds that the applicant has applied for an event that doesn’t take place in the specific quarter, FeMS awards committee reserves the right to retrieve the award and offer it to the applicant that was next in line.

 As part of the application process, applicants will be asked to:

-5) Provide a short statement on how the grant has benefited them.
+5. Provide a short statement on how the grant will benefit them.

 Application criteria